Brussels: Political status and administration

 The Brussels-Capital Region is one of the three federated regions of Belgium, alongside the Walloon Region and the Flemish Region.
 Geographically and linguistically, it is a bilingual enclave in the monolingual Flemish Region.
 Regions are one component of Belgium's institutions; the three communities being the other component.
-Brussels' inhabitants deal with either the French Community or the Flemish Community for matters such as culture and education, as well as a Common Community for competencies which do not belong exclusively to either Community, such as healthcare and social welfare.
+Brussels' inhabitants deal with either the French Community or the Flemish Community for matters such as culture and education, as well as a Common Community for competencies that do not belong exclusively to either Community, such as healthcare and social welfare.

 Upon the reorganisation and split of the Province of Brabant in 1995, the Brussels Region ceased to belong to any of the provinces of Belgium, nor was it subdivided into provinces itself.
 However, the Arrondissement of Brussels-Capital, whose borders coincide with the Brussels Region, continued to exist, and the areas of provincial jurisdiction were assumed by the newly created Governor of the Arrondissement of Brussels-Capital and the Brussels regional institutions and community commissions.
 In 2014, the office of the Governor was formally abolished and replaced in September 2015 by the office of the "High official of the Arrondissement of Brussels-Capital", who retained responsibility for crisis management and emergency planning, while responsibility for crime prevention was transferred to the Minister-President of the Brussels-Capital Region.